Master of Arts in Climate Change and Global Sustainability Pre-departure

 Food Services in Iceland

-You are responsible for providing your own meals while in Iceland, except during orientation when meals are provided by SIT.
+You are responsible for providing your own meals while in Iceland.
 If you choose to stay in the dormitory you will receive breakfast and lunch at the dormitory canteen Monday through Friday as part of your room and board fee.
 Dinners and all meals on Saturday and Sunday are not provided.

 Food Services in Zanzibar

-You are responsible for all meals while in Zanzibar, except during orientation when meals are provided by SIT.
+You are responsible for all meals while in Zanzibar.
 If you choose to go through SIT’s housing coordinator to secure your accommodations, your apartment will have a furnished kitchen.

 - Mid-May: Practicum begins